REDARC Solar Regulator

-A place to swim and an ice cold fridge are saviours of summer camping.
-So let’s take a look at keeping that fridge powered.
+A place to swim and an ice-cold fridge are saviours of summer camping.
+So let’s take a look at keeping that fridge powered with a REDARC Solar Regulator and panel.

 For optimum performance the panels, wiring, regulator and battery all need to be both good quality and in good condition.